-I think it’s clear to our readers by now if you read many of my reviews…that Champ is a sensitive flower.
+I think it’s clear to DE readers by now if you read many of my reviews…that Champ is a sensitive flower.
 I haven’t told you everything (like how it took us going through about 40 different bits to find one he thought was acceptable)…but he is particular about what he wants touching him and a girth is no exception.
 Champ likes neoprene and synthetic girths.
 I am not going to go into detail on the issues other girths have caused in the past, I just will say that I needed a new dressage girth recently and I was having the hardest time finding a decent looking synthetic girth.
 So many of them have big tags and logos…which are unsightly, are cheaply made, or are generally unattractive.

-Our must have list was as follows:
+My must have list was as follows:

 2. Looks nice enough to show with

 4. Ergonomically shaped

 5. Generously padded with elastic on both ends.